-The obligations for contributions to defined contribution retirement scheme in Hong Kong ("MPF Scheme") are recognised as an expense in profit or loss as incurred.
-The assets of the scheme are held separately from those of the Group in an independently administered fund.
+The obligations for contributions to defined contribution retirement scheme in Hong Kong ("MPF Scheme").
+Contributions are made based on a percentage of the employees' basic salaries and are recognised as an expense in profit or loss as incurred.
+The assets of the MPF scheme are held separately from those of the Group in an independently administered fund.
+The Group's employer contributions vest fully with the employees when contributed into the MPF Scheme.

 In accordance with the rules and regulations in the People's Republic of China (the "PRC"), the employees of the Group's entities established in the PRC are required to participate in defined contribution retirement benefits schemes ("PRC Retirement Benefits Schemes") organised by local governments.
-Contributions to these schemes are expensed in profit or loss as incurred and other than these monthly contributions, the Group has no further obligation for the payment of retirement benefits to its employees.
+These subsidiaries are required to contribute certain percentage of their payroll costs to PRC Retirement Benefits Schemes and are expensed in profit or loss as incurred and other than these monthly contributions, the Group has no further obligation for the payment of retirement benefits to its employees.